Volumes#

 When creating an instance, you can select the Delete with the instance option to specify whether the volume must be deleted when the instance is deleted.
 If this option is not selected for the volume, or the volume was attached to the instance after the instance creation, the volume will be detached from the instance when it is deleted and can be attached to another instance.

-Each new volume is either an empty volume or a copy of the master snapshot.
+Each new volume is either an empty volume or a copy of a master snapshot.
 Master snapshots contain an installed and configured OS and are mainly used for boot volumes.
-Volume created from the master snapshot may exceed the master volume in size.
+A volume created from a master snapshot may exceed the master volume in size.
 In this case, additional space appears on such volume.
 Later on, you can use this space to create an additional partition or expand the file system so that it occupies the entire volume.

-You can increase the volume size after its creation.
-It is possible to increase the size of the volume, attached to a running instance without the need of stopping it.
-For some volume types, increasing the size leads to the growth of volume characteristics.
+You can increase the volume size (except for nv1 volumes) after its creation.
+It is possible to increase the size of the volume, attached to a running instance without stopping it.
+For some volume types, increasing the size leads to the performance growth.
 You can’t decrease the volume size.
-For more information about features and characteristics of volumes see the Volume types section.
+For more details about volume features and characteristics, see Volume types section.

 Each volume has a set of parameters: